mautic/mautic-community-handbook/pages/13.contributing/01.designer/docs.md

 ---

 ---
-Please check out our [Trello team] for tasks to work on!
+Please check out our [Trello team][trello-issues] for tasks to work on!

 Cards labeled with Design are relevant to designers - you will find them in the team boards.